hydrometeo/hello-world/README.md

 # hello-world
-I am learning Github and its Usage.
+I am learning Github and its usage.